-    Tammy Collins, Ph.D., creates and organizes professional career development and scientific training opportunities for the NIEHS trainee community, and she also serves in a wide variety of other capacities such as in policy implementation, strategic planning, and conflict resolution.
-She recently led a team to identify the career paths of NIEHS intramural postdoctoral alumni spanning back 15 years, and published a new tool for both classifying and visualizing these careers in Nature Biotechnology.
+Tammy Collins, Ph.D., creates and organizes professional career development and scientific training opportunities for the National Institute of Environmental Health Sciences (NIEHS) trainee community, and she also serves in a wide variety of other capacities such as in policy implementation, strategic planning, and conflict resolution.
+She recently led a team to identify the career paths of NIEHS intramural postdoctoral alumni spanning 15 years, and published a new tool for both classifying and visualizing these careers in Nature Biotechnology.
 Her central mission is to ensure that others are equipped with the knowledge and skills to become successful and independent in their chosen career.
-Prior to transitioning into her current role, Tammy received her B.S. in Chemistry from Appalachian State University, and her Ph.D. in Biochemistry from Duke University.
+Prior to transitioning into her role, Tammy received her bachelor’s degree in chemistry from Appalachian State University, and her Ph.D. in biochemistry from Duke University.
 After a brief postdoc at Duke University, she joined NIEHS as a postdoc in 2009 where she developed her passion for working in the scientific career development field.

 Director of Strategic Initiatives, myFutureNC

-Jeni Corn, Ph.D., serves as the Director of Strategic Initiatives at myFutureNC. myFutureNC is a statewide nonprofit organization focused on educational attainment and is the result of cross-sector collaboration between North Carolina leaders in education, business, and government.
-As Director of Strategic Initiatives, Jeni will work with sector leaders and education stakeholders to strengthen pathways so every North Carolina resident can pursue meaningful family-sustaining work.
-Jeni has extensive experience conducting research in school settings and providing technical assistance to school, district, and state-level education staff focused on research, evaluation, and policy in the southeast – most extensively in North Carolina.
-As the Director of Evaluation Programs at the Friday Institute for Educational Innovation for more than ten years, Jeni served as PI of several large, statewide evaluation and research studies of innovations in K-12 schools and districts, including leading the evaluation of initiatives funded under North Carolina’s Race to the Top grant and development of the North Carolina Digital Learning Plan.
-Dr. Corn completed her doctorate in Curriculum and Instruction with an emphasis in Instructional Technology in May 2008 at NC State University.
+Jeni Corn, Ph.D., serves as the director of strategic initiatives at myFutureNC. myFutureNC is a statewide nonprofit organization focused on educational attainment and is the result of cross-sector collaboration among North Carolina leaders in education, business, and government.
+As director, Jeni works with sector leaders and education stakeholders to strengthen pathways so every North Carolina resident can pursue meaningful, family-sustaining work.
+Jeni has extensive experience conducting research in school settings and providing technical assistance to school, district, and state-level education staff focused on research, evaluation, and policy in the southeast—most extensively in North Carolina.
+As the director of evaluation programs at the Friday Institute for Educational Innovation for more than ten years, Jeni served as principal investigator for several large, statewide evaluation and research studies of innovations in K-12 schools and districts, including leading the evaluation of initiatives funded under North Carolina’s Race to the Top grant and development of the North Carolina digital learning plan.
+She completed her doctorate in curriculum and instruction, with an emphasis in instructional technology, in May 2008 from NC State University.

 Vice President, RTI International

-Jen D’Agostino joined RTI International and moved to Chapel Hill, NC in January 2020 after 20 years working in the Washington DC area for private sector, government contractors, and employee owned firms.
-Her experience has been within the Talent Acquisition, Business Development and Strategic Growth areas.
-She currently leads a team of 20 in Talent Acquisition, which reports into Human Resources and specifically Strategic Talent Management, at RTI where they focus on identifying top talent for work in the Social Science, International Development and Commercial Health domains.
-Her background includes work in the International Development space working for two different contractors, AECOM and DAI.
-She worked for 4 years at Corporate Executive Board, now Gartner, in their HR practice where she consulted with Fortune 100 CHROs to address their critical challenges in the space of Talent Acquisition.
+Jen D’Agostino joined RTI International and moved to Chapel Hill, NC in January 2020 after 20 years working in the Washington, D.C. area for private sector, government contractors, and employee-owned firms.
+Her experience has been within the talent acquisition, business development, and strategic growth areas.
+She currently leads a team of 20 in talent acquisition, which focuses on identifying top talent for work in the social science, international development, and commercial health domains.
+Her background includes work in the international development space working for two different contractors.
+She worked for four years at Corporate Executive Board, now Gartner, in their HR practice where she consulted with Fortune 100 chief human resources officers to address their critical challenges.
 Her work has taken her to a variety of overseas locations including the South Africa, Kenya, Uganda, Palestine, Egypt, Jordan and Romania.
-She graduated from Randolph-Macon College in Ashland, VA.
+She graduated from Randolph-Macon College in Ashland, Virginia.

-Michael Levy, MBA, teaches GRAD 770 – Introduction to Digital Transformation.
-He is a healthcare executive turned entrepreneur, with a purpose-driven mindset.
-Earning his BS in Neurobiology from Tulane University and his MBA from Elon University, coupled with high technology literacy from his experience at Apple at the turn of the century, he is on a path to unite culture, process, people, and technology to create a new operating system for the 21st century.
+Michael Levy, MBA, is a health care executive-turned-entrepreneur, with a purpose-driven mindset.
+Earning his bachelor’s degree in neurobiology Tulane University and his MBA from Elon University, coupled with high-technology literacy from his experience at Apple at the turn of the century, he is on a path to unite culture, process, people, and technology.

-Michael previously held leadership roles as Vice Chair of Administration for the Department of Medicine at the University of Miami Health System, the Director of Clinical Operations for UNC Health Care’s specialty ambulatory clinics and several other leadership roles at UCLA Health within various clinical departments.
-Michael also served as the first Entrepreneur-in-Residence for the Center for Health Innovation at the University of North Carolina at Chapel Hill, where he has designed and developed their Digital Health Program in support of UNC’s Digital Transformation strategy.
+Michael previously held leadership roles as vice chair of administration for the Department of Medicine at the University of Miami Health System, the director of clinical operations for UNC Health specialty ambulatory clinics and several other leadership roles at UCLA Health within various clinical departments.
+Michael also served as the first entrepreneur-in-residence for the Center for Health Innovation at the UNC-Chapel Hill, where he has designed and developed their digital health program.

-As an entrepreneur, Michael was COO of Digital Therapy, a cognitive computing platform powered by IBM Watson in the behavioral health space, as well as, most recently co-founded Bluedoor Group, a digital transformation consultancy.
-He now spends his time leading the Digital Health Institute for Transformation (DHIT) a 501(C-3) that supports communities through the process of digital transformation.
+As an entrepreneur, Michael was COO of Digital Therapy, a cognitive computing platform powered by IBM Watson in the behavioral health space, and co-founded Bluedoor Group, a digital transformation consultancy.
+He now spends his time leading the Digital Health Institute for Transformation (DHIT) a nonprofit that supports communities through the process of digital transformation.

 CEO and President, Burroughs Wellcome Fund

-Louis Muglia, MD, Ph.D., is President and CEO of the Burroughs Wellcome Fund, an independent nonprofit research foundation.
-Previously, he served as Vice Chair for Research, Cincinnati Children’s Research Foundation, Director of the Division of Human Genetics, Co-Director of the Perinatal Institute and Director of the Center for Prevention of Preterm Birth at Cincinnati Children’s Hospital Medical Center, and Professor of Pediatrics at the University of Cincinnati College of Medicine.
-In addition, he serves as Principal Coordinating Investigator of the March of Dimes Prematurity Research Center Ohio Collaborative.
-The goal of the Muglia laboratory is to understand the molecular timing machinery comprising the biological clock that determines the timing for birth, and how this is shaped by the environment, to prevent or better treat human preterm labor and delivery utilizing genetic and comparative genomic approaches.
+Louis Muglia, MD, Ph.D., is president and CEO of the Burroughs Wellcome Fund, an independent nonprofit research foundation.
+Previously, he served as vice chair for research, Cincinnati Children’s Research Foundation; director of the Division of Human Genetics; co-director of the Perinatal Institute; director of the Center for Prevention of Preterm Birth at Cincinnati Children’s Hospital Medical Center, and professor of pediatrics at the University of Cincinnati College of Medicine.
+In addition, he serves as principal coordinating investigator of the March of Dimes Prematurity Research Center Ohio Collaborative.
+His laboratory seeks to understand the molecular timing machinery comprising the biological clock that determines the timing for birth, and how this is shaped by the environment, to prevent or better treat human preterm labor and delivery utilizing genetic and comparative genomic approaches.

-Among Dr. Muglia’s achievements are more than 270 publications and many awards, including the Society of Pediatric Research Young Investigator Award, and election to the American Society for Clinical Investigation and Association of American Physicians.
-In 2010, Dr. Muglia was elected to Fellow in the American Association for the advancement of Science.
-In 2013, Dr. Muglia was elected to membership in the National Academy of Medicine.
-He has been the recipient of outstanding faculty mentor awards on 7 occasions including Senior Faculty Mentor Award at Cincinnati Children’s, and served as chair of the Board of Scientific Counselors to the NICHD.
-In January of 2020, Dr. Muglia became President and CEO of the Burroughs Wellcome Fund, a foundation accelerating discovery in the biomedical sciences.
+Among Lou’s achievements are more than 270 publications and many awards, including the Society of Pediatric Research Young Investigator Award and election to the American Society for Clinical Investigation and Association of American Physicians.
+In 2010, Lou was elected to Fellow in the American Association for the advancement of Science.
+In 2013, Lou was elected to membership in the National Academy of Medicine.
+He has been the recipient of outstanding faculty mentor awards on seven occasions including Senior Faculty Mentor Award at Cincinnati Children’s, and served as chair of the Board of Scientific Counselors to the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+In January of 2020, Lou became president and CEO of the Burroughs Wellcome Fund, a foundation accelerating discovery in the biomedical sciences.

-Dr. Muglia earned his Doctor of Medicine (1988) and Doctor of Philosophy (1986) degrees from the University of Chicago.
-He received a Bachelor of Science degree in biophysics from the University of Michigan in 1981.
+Lou earned his Doctor of Medicine (1988) and Doctor of Philosophy (1986) degrees from the University of Chicago.
+He received a bachelor’s degree in biophysics from the University of Michigan in 1981.

 Clinical Trial Liaison, PRA Health Sciences

 Michael Perfetti, Ph.D., is an experienced life science industry professional with expertise in strategy consulting, entrepreneurship, discovery, and clinical phase research, business development, project management, and brand and marketing development activities.
-He previously worked as both an external strategy and brand development consultant, a university technology transfer office analyst, and currently as a clinical trial liaison in order to aide and advance the development and commercialization of therapeutic compounds and medical devices/diagnostics.
+He previously worked as both an external strategy and brand development consultant, a university technology transfer office analyst, and as a clinical trial liaison in order to aide and advance the development and commercialization of therapeutic compounds and medical devices/diagnostics.
 Through these experiences, he has developed extensive expertise across multiple various disease areas in assessing the potential scientific and commercial impact, market placement, and potential company value, and estimated revenue potential of both private and public companies and their development assets, along with university technologies.
 In these roles, he has led and worked within matrix teams to develop data-driven insights and potential strategies to overcome defined business and clinical problems.
-He is currently a board member of the UNC-CH Eshelman School of Pharmacy Alumni Association and a member of the UNC-CH Graduate School Professional Development Advisory Council and plays an active role within the entrepreneurship community of the Durham/Chapel Hill area.
+He is currently a board member of the UNC-CH Eshelman School of Pharmacy Alumni Association and a member of The Graduate School’s professional development advisory council and plays an active role within the entrepreneurship community in Durham and in Chapel Hill.

 Special Advisor, Hatteras Venture Partners